Cocoa powder: Cadmium content

 Cocoa powders may contain cadmium, a toxic heavy metal, found naturally in high levels in the soil of some regions of cocoa-producing countries.
-The European Union has imposed a limit (as of 1 January 2019) for cadmium in cocoa powder of 0.6 μg per gram of cocoa powder and 0.8 μg per gram for chocolate with ≥ 50% total dry cocoa solids.
+The European Union has imposed a limit (as of January 1, 2019) for cadmium in cocoa powder of 0.6 μg per gram of cocoa powder and 0.8 μg per gram for chocolate with ≥ 50% total dry cocoa solids (fat and non-fat cocoa solids combined).
 In Canada, a daily serving of a natural health product must contain no more than 6 μg of cadmium for an individual weighing 150 lb and 3 μg for a 75 lb individual.
 While the US government has not set a limit for cadmium in foods or health products, the state of California has established a maximum allowable daily level of oral cadmium exposure of 4.1 μg and requires products containing more than this amount per daily serving to bear a warning on the label.